sap-linuxlab/community.sles-for-sap/roles/cluster/README.md

 WIP list of variables - some will be required some will not, this will get messy!

+### Required variables

-platform - string - the name of the platform, supported platforms are:
+* platform - string - the name of the platform, supported platforms are:
   * Azure

-stonith - string - the name of the stonith method to use.
+* stonith - string - the name of the stonith method to use.
 Support methods are:
   * sbd
+  * native (will automagically choose the correct native stonith based on the platform)

-sbd_devices - list of string - required when stonith is set to `sbd` is true primary - string - the hostname of the host considered to be the primary host, for HANA, this should be the host that is currently the HANA System Replication master.
+* primary - string - the hostname of the host considered to be the primary host, for HANA, this should be the host that is currently the HANA System Replication master.

+### Optional variable

+* sbd_devices - list of string - required when stonith is set to `sbd` is true
+* primary_computer_name - some stonith primitives may use an identifier that doesn't match the hostname when working cluster members.
+For example, a VM in Azure may be named `hana01-vm` but the hostname may be `hana01`.
+The fence agent needs to know the Azure name when performing fencing actions.
+  Enter the name that the stonith primitive will use for the primary node, if it is different to the hostname.
+* secondary_computer_name: As above but for the secondary node.

+### Required Variables for Azure Fence Agent

+To create the Azure Fence Agent, follow the instructions [here](https://learn.microsoft.com/en-us/azure/sap/workloads/high-availability-guide-suse-pacemaker#use-an-azure-fence-agent-1).
+Currently, this role supports the Azure Fence Agent when using a service principle, although managed identity may be supported in the future.
+When using the Azure Fence Agent the following variables are required.
+The

+* afa_subscription_id - string - the subscription ID that the VMs and fence
+  agent app reside in.
+* afa_resource_group - string - the resource group that the VMs reside in.
+* afa_tenant_id - string - the id of the tenant that the VMs and fence agent app reside in.
+* afa_app_id - string - the Azure Fence Agent app id.
+* afa_app_secret - string - the Azure Fence Agent app password

+### Required Variables for GCP

+Only native fencing is officially supported in GCP.
+This role uses the STONITH fencing agent  `fence_gce`.